 Fire pits / chimineas are a bit better for the environment and can create a nice atmosphere.
 However, they are usually very smelly and of course need constant attention, supplies of wood etc and are not practical for most urban areas or anything more than occasional use.

-Herschel’s Electric patio heaters are the most efficient form of outdoor heating.
-The heat output can be directed exactly where it is required, they are totally silent, maintenance free, have long lifetimes and are the most environmentally friendly form of outdoor heating, especially when powered by a renewable energy source.
+Herschel’s patio heaters are the most efficient form of electric outdoor heating.
+The infrared heat output can be directed exactly where it is required, they are totally silent, maintenance free, have long lifetimes and are the most environmentally friendly form of outdoor heating, especially when powered by a renewable energy source.
 As the energy grid continues to decarbonise the environmental credentials will improve further.

 How do electric patio heaters work?

-Electric infrared heaters convert electricity into infrared heat via a heating element or lamp.
+Electric infrared patio heaters convert electricity into infrared heat via a heating element or lamp.
 This heat is transmitted by electromagnetic waves through the air until it reaches an object (they do not heat the air itself).

 The objects (and that includes us humans) absorb the electromagnetic waves which has the effect of warming us.
 It is similar to the heat transfer from the sun, but due to the lower intensity there are no harmful effects such as UV.
 Infrared is completely safe.